aelkouhen/aelkouhen.github.io/_posts/data-redis/2023-03-07-data-redis-part-3.md

 An operation is the building block of Gears functions.
 Different operation types can be used to achieve a variety of results to meet various data processing needs.
 Operations can have zero or more arguments that control their operation.
 Depending on the operation's type, arguments may be language-native data types and function callbacks.

-The steps/operations are ‘piped’ together by the Redis Gears runtime such that the output of one step/operation becomes the input to the subsequent step/operation, and so on.
+The steps/operations are ‘_piped_’ together by the Redis Gears runtime such that the output of one step/operation becomes the input to the subsequent step/operation, and so on.

 An action is a special type of operation that is always the function's final step.
 There are two types of actions: